Bayesian nonparametric analysis for the detection of spikes in noisy calcium imaging data: Discussion

 In line with the current literature, our approach is limited to the analysis of the calcium responses observed from a single neuron.
 Methods to infer neuronal connectivity from calcium imaging data over multiple regions of the brain remain sparse, often limited to point estimates \citep{mishchenko2011} or the analysis of \textit{in-vitro} data \citep{rigat2006}.
-Possible extensions of the framework presented here may focus on studying the dynamic clustering of temporally correlated groups of neurons, as a function of external stimuli or the movement of the animal through an environment.
+Inferences from our work could possibly be used to identify patterns across multiple neurons.
+For example, it is reasonable to assume that neurons exhibiting similar activity patterns may be grouped into homogeneous (spatial) clusters.
+Therefore, a second stage of the analysis may explicitly cluster across neurons the inferred spikes and the posterior means of the amplitudes within successive time-intervals of calcium traces.
+A bi-clustering approach \citep[see, e.g.,][]{Turner2005, Chekouo2015} could also be employed to describe the evolution of the neuronal patterns over time and conditions, as well as over space.
+Alternatively, one could apply the zero-inflated gamma model recently proposed by \citet{wei2019} to study the densities of the deconvolved activity estimates and similarly heuristically compare such densities across neurons.
+Possible extensions of the framework presented here may focus on encoding the dynamic clustering of temporally correlated groups of neurons within the fCAM prior, as a function of external stimuli or the movement of the animal through an environment.
 In addition to the low signal-to-noise ratio, issues related to the dimension of the data and the accurate identification of the locations of neurons further compound the statistical and computational challenges \citep{petersen2018}.